Learn

 – Filling only one area without considering how features relate

-– Overdoing lips without addressing other aging
+– Overdoing lips without addressing other ageing

 – Creating imbalanced appearance